 How it Works

 In practice, you write a human-readable comment describing the logic you want, and you start coding.
 Copilot will make suggestions to complete the code.
 Automatically, seamlessly, and fast enough that your workflow will not be interrupted.
-GitHub Copilot is a code synthesizer, not a search engine: the vast majority of the code that it suggests is uniquely generated and has never been seen before.
+GitHub Copilot is a code synthesizer, not a search engine: most of the code that it suggests is uniquely generated and has never been seen before.
 This is very germane to the legal questions we will explore below.